Materials-Science-Software-Consortium/phase0_manual_rtd/introduction/introduction.rst

 These contributors has agreed with that the Institute of Industrial Science (IIS), the University of Tokyo, distributes this program as a free software.

-Since 2002, this program set had been intensively developed as a part of the following national projects supported by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of Japan;
+Since 2002, this set has been tuned and new functions have been added to it as a part of the national project ”Frontier Simulation Software for Industrial Science (FSIS)”, which is supported by the IT program of the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of Japan.
-"Frontier Simulation Software for Industrial Science (FSIS)" from 2002 to 2005, "Revolutionary Simulation Software (RSS21)" from 2006 to 2008.
-"Research and Development of Innovative Simulation Software (RISS)" from 2008 to 2013.
-These projects is lead by the Center for Research on Innovative Simulation Software (CISS), the Institute of Industrial Science (IIS), the University of Tokyo.
+The program was developed further mainly by T. Yamasaki.
+T. Uda, Takenori Yamamoto, Hideaki Tsukioka, Masakuni Okamoto, Hideo Mizouchi, Kiyoshi Betsuyaku, and Kazuki Mae contributed to the improvement of the code.
+The tetrahedron interpolation codes developed by Noriaki Hamada, Akira Yanase, and Kiyoyuki Terakura was included.
+The symmetrization code developed by A. Yanase and N. Hamada was also included.
+The manual and tutorial were written by Makoto Itoh with the cooperation by Mineo Saito, H. Tsukioka, T. Yamamoto, and T. Yamasaki.
+The sample calculations were prepared by T. Yamamoto, H. Tsukioka, and Hiroyoshi Momida.

+Since 2006, this program set has been developed as a part of the national project ”Revolutionary Simulation Software (RSS21)”, which is supported by the next-generation IT program of MEXT of Japan.
+Since 2008, this program set has been developed as a part of the national project ”Research and Development of Innovative Simulation Software”, which is supported by the next-generation IT program of MEXT of Japan.

 Since 2013, this program set has been further developed centering on PHASE System Consortium.